FST-team/Cloud-PW/README.md

-# SFC of IMS nodes - performability abalysis
+# SFC of IMS nodes - performability analysis

 This repository stores the project work for the Cloud Systems and Advanced Networking course.